teresa-klatzer/teresa-klatzer.github.io/_pages/about.md

 # All models are wrong, but some are useful.
 (George E. P. Box)
 ---

-Since 2021, I am working on my PhD in Applied Mathematics on Bayesian Computation for Imaging Science.
+Since 2021, I am working on my PhD in Applied and Computational Mathematics on Bayesian Computation for Imaging Science.
 My supervisors are <a href="https://www.maths.ed.ac.uk/~kzygalak/">Konstantinos Zygalakis</a>, <a href="https://www.macs.hw.ac.uk/~mp71/about.html">Marcelo Pereyra</a> and <a href="https://researchportal.hw.ac.uk/en/persons/yoann-altmann">Yoann Altmann</a> and I am currently affiliated with the <a href="https://www.macs.hw.ac.uk/~mp71/bloom.html">BLOOM</a> project.
 A list of publications can be found here or on my <a href='https://scholar.google.at/citations?hl=de&user=9NuwsCgAAAAJ'> Google Scholar profile</a>.

 My current **research interests** are at the intersection of Bayesian computation, numerical analysis, inverse problems, and machine learning.
 I am interested in the mathematical foundations of algorithms and methodology to solve problems in the field of imaging science.